RedPitaya/RedPitaya/doc/developerGuide/software/clt.rst

 .. note::
     For correct operation of the generate tool, it is mandatory that the correct FPGA image is loaded.
-Please note, the some application can change the FPGA image lodaed.
+Please note, the some application can change the FPGA image loaded.
     To load the FPGA image open a terminal on the RedPitaya and execute the following command: cat /opt/redpitaya/fpga/fpga_0.94.bit > /dev/xdevcfg